s9ik3/HA-casa-energy/README.en.md

 ## Example Lovelace card

-The [Casa Weather Card](https://github.com/s9ik3/HA-casa-weather-card) repository includes, in its `examples_virtual_sensors/` folder, the file `energy_summary_card_integration.yaml`: a ready-to-use card built specifically for the two entities this integration generates (only two entity IDs to replace, everything else already lives in the attributes).
+The repository includes, in the [`examples_virtual_sensors/`](examples_virtual_sensors/) folder, the file `energy_summary_card_integration.yaml`: a ready-to-use card built specifically for the two entities this integration generates (only two entity IDs to replace, everything else already lives in the attributes).

 ## Technical notes